WHAT IS PLAGIARISM

 Plagiarism is copy-pasting someone else’s work.
 You get ideas and concepts from other people’s work when writing a paper.
 So, make sure to rewrite the paper in your own words and always provide references.
 If your paper includes tables and figures, seek permission from the owner and remember to acknowledge them in your article.
 Even if you make changes to the figures, you still need to get written permission from the author, and you must give references.

 Writing a research paper comes with challenges in collecting literature and giving evidence to make your paper excellent.
-You must be careful when gathering information from published studies to avoid plagiarism.
+You must be careful when gathering information from published studies to avoid it.

 Writers should avoid plagiarism for some reasons.
 First of all, copy pasting someone else’s work is lying.
-Here are some of the consequences of falling into the trap of plagiarism:
+Here are some of the consequences of falling into the trap:

 • Your sponsor may decline to fund your research